Gehlot opts out of Cong president election; decision on his continuation as Rajasthan CM in a day or two | Politics

 - India

-In a day of frantic developments, Digvijaya Singh entered the fray for the Congress president's election as Rajasthan Chief Minister Ashok Gehlot opted out of the race and the suspense over his continuation at the helm in the state deepened with the party saying it would be decided in a day or two.
+In a day of frantic developments, Digvijaya Singh entered the fray for the Congress president's election as Rajasthan Chief Minister Ashok Gehlot opted out of the race and the suspense over his continuation at the helm in the state deepened with the party saying a decision would be taken in a day or two.

-While Singh said he would file his nomination on Friday, it remained unclear whether he or someone else would have the backing of Sonia Gandhi as her successor, with sources saying a Dalit candidate could emerge as a dark horse for the top party post.
+It remained unclear whether Singh or someone else would have the backing of Sonia Gandhi as her successor, with sources saying a Dalit leader could emerge as a dark horse for the top party post and that Mallikarjun Kharge is the frontrunner.

-Sources said Mallikarjun Kharge is being considered as a frontrunner for the post and will be meeting Gandhi Friday morning.
+Kharge will be meeting Sonia Gandhi Friday morning.
 The names of Mukul Wasnik and Kumari Selja are also doing the rounds.

-Hours after Gehlot met Gandhi and also took moral responsibility for what is being seen as a rebellion by MLAs loyal to him in Rajasthan, his bete noire Sachin Pilot visited the Congress president's residence late evening and held discussions.
+Hours after Gehlot met Gandhi and also took moral responsibility for what is being seen as a rebellion by MLAs loyal to him in Rajasthan, his bete noire Sachin Pilot visited the Congress president's residence late evening and held discussions with her.

+''I have conveyed my sentiments, given my feedback to Sonia Gandhi.
+Our priority is to win 2023 assembly polls in Rajasthan for which we will have to work together,'' he said after the meeting, adding that whatever positive decisions have to be taken with respect to Rajasthan, the Congress president will take.

 The party also issued an advisory warning of strict disciplinary action against leaders making public statements on internal matters of the party and against other party functionaries.